 Scrolls of Strength are frequently dirt cheap.
 You can also check with an Inscriber (Scribe) and have some made for you.
 Scrolls and potions do not stack.
 You will have to use one or the other.
 Potions of water breathing will help with underwater quests or gathering.
 Usually the quest-giver will give you something, but not always.

-Food: Pretty much the same.
-Lower level foods will buff Stamina, which is great, the highest level foods will buff stength, attack power, crit rating, etc. If they’re not readily available on the AH then it may be worth your while to get cooking or make nice with a guild member.
+Food: Lower level foods will buff Stamina, which is great, the highest level foods will buff strength, attack power, crit rating, etc. If they’re not readily available on the AH then it may be worth your while to get cooking or make nice with a guild member.

 Enchants: Can you afford them?
 Get health/stam at low levels, and whatever fits your needs at the high levels.